Wood Design & More

 The price is $49.99 and shipping is only $3.

 This cool gadget is not just for tenderizing meat.
-It makes brining and marinating lots faster and much more effective.
+It makes brining and marinating lots faster and much more effective as well.
 Lots of people use a giant hypodermic to inject yummy flavors into their turkeys.
 This tool lets you do that without the bother of injecting--especially nice when you're just cooking two chicken breasts.
 Just poke some holes in your chicken or beef or pork with this handy little multi-tasker--or whatever you want to brine or marinate, and the succulent liquids penetrate the meat way down deep.
 Ever wish your Ribeye--or Sirloin--or NY Strip Steak were a little more tender?
 I only buy Choice steaks, but they still can use a little tenderizing--especially since with this neat tool the texture of the meat is all natural--not like those sprinkle-on 'tenderizers' which just sort of melt the meat.
 Here's your quick solution.
 Just poke this cool gadget into your steak a few times...takes only a minute--before you cook it, and you and your guests won't believe how tender it is.
 I promise it works--money back guarantee!
 The Price is only $7.99 and USA shipping is $3 if you get it by itself.
 If you get other toys along with the Tenderizer, shipping will go way down.

 Space-Saving Spoon Rest